Reasons for Document Shredding

 Identity thieves use a variety of methods to steal your personal information, including:

 Dumpster Diving — They rummage through trash looking for bills or other paper with your personal information on it.

 Skimming — Thieves steal credit/debit card numbers by using a special storage device when processing your card.

 Phishing — They pretend to be financial institutions, companies, or government agencies, and send email or pop-up messages to try to get you to reveal your personal information.

 Hacking — Thieves hack into your email or other online accounts to access your personal information, or into a company's database to access its records.

 Stealing — They steal wallets and purses, mail including bank and credit card statements, pre-approved credit offers, new checks, and tax info.
-Thieves also steal personnel records from their employers, or bribe employees who have access to sensitive information.
+Without our on-site document destruction, thieves can also steal personnel records, or bribe employees who have access to sensitive information.